kjolley/BIGSdb_documentation/data_analysis/itol.rst

 Additional fields can be selected to be included as metadata for use in colouring nodes - select any fields you wish to include in the 'iTOL datasets' list.
-Multiple selections can be made by holding down Shift or Ctrl while selecting.
+Multiple selections can be made.
 You can also choose how nodes are labeled by metadata - either by colouring the labels or using coloured strips.

 Click 'Submit' to start the analysis.